NEWS

 In his division, bail is absolutely free and no policeman dares take bribes from anyone.
 They’ve earned the community’s support as a result.

-3. Our number three finalist works for the Network Infrastructure Unit at the University of Port Harcourt and was awarded as Best ICT Staff Member by the University.
+He’s also given back to society by establishing a school outreach program.
+Being from a polygamous home and joining the police force at the age of 17 committed him to the school outreach program where he mentors young adults and encourages them to be assets and not liabilities to society. - Our number three finalist works for the Network Infrastructure Unit at the University of Port Harcourt and was awarded as Best ICT Staff Member by the University.
 He is known for reviving non-functioning network equipment and refusing extra compensation.
 Due to his attributes of honesty, commitment and consistency, his life and that of his family have been under threat a couple of times.
 His wife has also been threatened at her place of work and asked to warn her husband about his “excesses” at the office.

 There was an experience he encountered in 2012, when he was asked to supervise the supply of electric doors at the University.
 The contractor offered him the sum of 2.5 million Naira in appreciation of the contract being given to him to handle, but he rejected this, saying he was only doing his job as a supervisor.
 A week after the completion of the job, all the doors stopped working.
 He contacted the contractor immediately to redo the work, noting that if he had collected the bribe, he may not have had the guts to recall the contractor to do the job again.

 He has been able to reduce costs associated with external contractors to a bare minimum.
 He’s also trained others so that even if he leaves the university, there are other adequately trained ICT personnel who can handle the ICT activities of the school.
-In order to improve accountability, integrity and transparency at work, he was also able to build software that tracks online payments, registration and other internet-related activities within the jurisdiction of the school.
+In order to improve accountability, integrity and transparency at work, he was also able to build software that tracks online payments, registration and other internet-related activities within the jurisdiction of the school. - Finalist number four is a teacher at a government secondary school in Rivers State who previously worked with the Ministry of Education.
+She is a resourceful person for her community.

 She is proactive and usually puts in extra time – even on her off days.
 She stands for what is right and goes as far as spending her personal finances to meet the needs of various students at the school, including school fees, uniforms and bags.